 - This project uses a realist evaluation approach to focus on practical explanations of how, why, for whom, and in what circumstances the violence prevention education is effective in preventing violence and related injuries.

-- The research team successfully completed data collection in July 2019, with the exception of several focus groups arranged for September 2019.
+- The project is still very much alive and active.
+The team successfully completed data collection in July 2019, with the exception of several focus groups conducted in September and October.
 More than 80 interviews and focus groups were held across nine research sites in Island, Fraser, and Vancouver Coastal health authorities.

-- The team wishes to sincerely thank all the people who have given their genuine and generous support to this work, including WorkSafeBC, Project Advisory Group members, content experts, interview and focus group participants, and clinical leaders and assistants who posted/shared information about the project and/or arranged meeting spaces.
+- A sincere thank you to all the people who have given their genuine and generous support to this work, including WorkSafeBC, Project Advisory Group members, content experts, interview and focus group participants, and clinical leaders and assistants who posted/shared information about the project and/or arranged meeting spaces.
+In this unusual time we hope you are all staying well and that together we are kind, calm and safe.

 Frequently asked questions